Without patients or staff, Madrid opens new $119M hospital

 “I’m sorry for the criticism.
 We are saving lives,” Díaz Ayuso said, adding that its location, near the Spanish capital’s international airport, will also be an advantage in assuring visitors that the city is safe.
 “A great public hospital cannot be bad news for anyone.”

-The conservative regional leader has been the fiercest critic of how the leftist national government led by Prime Minister Pedro Sánchez has handled the pandemic, constantly objecting to preventative measures and advocating for restrictions that try to preserve economic activity.
+The conservative regional leader has been the fiercest critic of how the leftist national government, led by Prime Minister Pedro Sánchez, has handled the pandemic, constantly objecting to preventative measures and advocating restrictions that try to preserve economic activity.

 While Díaz Ayuso was accompanied Tuesday by Popular Party leader and head of the opposition, Pablo Casado, the health minister, Salvador Illa, had declined an invitation to attend saying he was already busy.
 No left-wing national or regional politician attended Tuesday’s ceremony.

+The new facility is inspired by Madrid’s experience with a makeshift hospital set up in an exhibition center back in the spring, when hospitals in the region of 6.6 million were overwhelmed.
+That move also brought both criticism and praise.

+Governments across Europe launched similar projects with different results.
+In Britain, seven temporary hospitals in convention centers and other venues were named the “Nightingale” hospitals after nursing pioneer Florence Nightingale — similar to Madrid’s Isabel Zendal.
+But they ended up treating only a handful of patients.
+They were kept on standby, and the Nightingale hospital in Manchester recently began admitting patients again.
+The government is considering using the others as coronavirus vaccination centers.

-Díaz Ayuso hopes personnel from other hospitals will come voluntarily, but hasn’t explained what the already strained centers they come from will do with fewer staff.
+In Spain, Díaz Ayuso hopes personnel from other hospitals will come to her new hospital voluntarily, but she hasn’t explained what the already strained centers they come from will do with fewer staff.

 Spain has officially logged 1.6 million infections and over 45,000 deaths confirmed for COVID-19 since the beginning of the year.